-Some editors are definitely changing their minds about historical fiction these days and looking for it more actively, but it’s no secret that it has been a bit of a hard sell in the last few years.
+Some editors are definitely changing their minds about historical fiction in children’s books and period settings.
+They are looking for these kinds of projects more actively, but it’s no secret that they have been a bit of a hard sell in the last few years.
 The market is cyclical, though, so nothing stays down forever.
 While I’m not calling historical a trend or anything, by any stretch of the imagination, I wanted to talk a little bit about how to use a historical setting in the best possible way in your book.

 Now, there is a caveat to this.
 The event or period really has to be central to the events of your own novel.
 In other words, there has to be a dang good reason for you to be setting your book in another time.
 If you’re setting your book in the 90s just because there’s a scene of your characters finding out that Princess Di has died in a car crash and then reacting to that, but there’s really no bigger plot or theme connection than that one scene, I don’t think that’s a strong enough reason for the “historical” setting.